Skip to main content

 Popular

-Liquid staking enables easy and anytime exiting and makes staking as simple as a token swap.
-This option also allows users to hold custody of their assets in their own Ethereum
+Liquid staking makes staking and unstaking as simple as a token swap and enables the use of staked capital in DeFi.
+This option also allows users to hold custody of their assets in their own Ethereum .

 Pooled staking is not native to the Ethereum network.
 Third parties are building these solutions, and they carry their own risks.